edgedb/edgedb/docs/stdlib/datetime.rst

 * :eql:type:`cal::relative_duration` for using fuzzy units like years, months and days in addition to absolute units.

-All referrable operators, functions and type casts are designed to maintain a strict separation between timezone-aware and "local" date/time values.
+All related operators, functions, and type casts are designed to maintain a strict separation between timezone-aware and "local" date/time values.

 EdgeDB store and output timezone-aware values in UTC format.

 .. note::

-    All date/time types are stricted to years between 1 and 999, including their end points.
+    All date/time types are restricted to years between 1 and 9999, including the years 1 and 9999.

     Although many systems support the ISO8601 date/time formatting in theory, practical application of formatting before year 1 and after 9999 tends to